-At North Cascades National Park Complex, we are developing the next generation of public land stewards and NPS employees.
+At North Cascades National Park Service Complex, we are developing the next generation of public land stewards and NPS employees.
 By deliberately connecting existing programs and partnerships, North Cascades is creating a continuum of meaningful park-based experiences, a pathway to stewardship.

-With nearly 400 units in urban and natural areas across the country, the NPS is well-positioned to experiment with different models of youth engagement.
+With over 400 units in urban and natural areas across the country, the NPS is well-positioned to experiment with different models of youth engagement.
 Pathways for Youth is not a formal program nor a revolutionary approach.
 Instead, it is an agreement and shared commitment between park supervisors, employees, hiring officials, and partner organizations.
 It is a unified effort to connect youth with their public lands and shared heritage.

 What is a Pathway?

 A pathway is a sequence of experiences, each building on the last and offering deeper connection to one’s national parks.
 Though each step is unique, they can be organized into three broad categories:

 1) Educational programs introduce students (elementary through high school) to national parks through fun, curriculum-based approaches.
 In many instances, this is the youth’s first exposure to nature and outdoor recreation.